Modern Foreign Languages at St Charles’ Catholic Primary School

 Our Progression of Skills and Knowledge documents shows the skills that are taught and how these skills develop throughout the year so that attainment targets are securely met by the end of the year.

 To further the language skills of our pupils we use proven techniques such as language games and learning songs, rhymes and stories.
 Often, we work in pairs and groups to help each other in our language learning.
 We not only practise speaking and listening activities but focus also on grammar and phonology.
-During the summer term, we plan to hold a ‘MFL Day’ in which we will immerse ourselves into the French/ Spanish speaking worlds.
-Some of the aspects which we plan to focus on include French/Spanish cuisine, dance, and geography amongst others.
+During the summer term, we plan to hold a ‘MFL Day’ in which we will immerse ourselves into the French speaking world.
+Some of the aspects which we plan to focus on include French cuisine, dance, and geography amongst others.

 At St Charles’ Catholic Primary School, we try to strike a balance between spoken and written language and use formative assessment to ensure skills and knowledge are progressing appropriately.
 In line with school policy, we complete assessment half termly, in which teachers assess children against objectives.
 Teachers constantly monitor and assess the children in their class, their involvement and participation in lessons and the way in which they respond.
 Subject and school leaders also monitor the impact of our MFL curriculum through lesson observations across the year groups and listen to pupil voice from each year group.
 By developing their linguistic competence, we aim to lay the foundation for further language teaching at our local secondary schools.